 The stop square can be added by creating another layer.
 This will allow the stop button to be turned on or off as necessary.
-(For example, during a download, the stop button can be displayed, and when the download is completed, it can be animated away.)
+(For example, during a download, the stop button can be shown, and when the download is completed, it can be animated away.)

 Add a new constant called square of type CAShapeLayer.
-It will help to create a constant, black, as it will be used again elsewhere in this class:
+It will help to create a constant black as well, since it will be used again elsewhere in the class:

 '''

 class ProgressView: UIView {

+let circle = CAShapeLayer()

 let square = CAShapeLayer()

-let circle = CAShapeLayer()

 let black = UIColor.blackColor().CGColor

 }

 '''

-The setupView method can now be updated to deal with additional layers.
-As it is common to set them up in the same way, using a loop is a quick way to set up multiple layers, as follows:
+The setupUI method can now be updated to deal with additional layers.
+Since it is common to set them up in the same way, using a loop is a quick way to set up multiple layers:

 '''

-func setupView() {
+func setupUI() {

 for layer in [square, circle] {

 layer.strokeColor = black

 layer.fillColor = nil

 self.layer.addSublayer(layer)

 }

-configureView()
+updateUI()

 }

 '''

 The path for the square can be created using the rect initializer of UIBezierPath.
-To create a rectangle that will be centered inside the circle, use the insetBy method with an appropriate value:
+To create a rectangle that will be centered inside the circle, use the rectByInsetting method with an appropriate value:

 '''

-func configureView() {
+func updateUI() {

 let rect = self.bounds

-let sq = rect.insetBy(dx: rect.width/3, dy: rect.height/3)
+let sq = rect.rectByInsetting(

+dx: rect.width/3, dy: rect.height/3)

 square.fillColor = black

 square.path = UIBezierPath(rect: sq).CGPath

 circle.path = UIBezierPath(ovalInRect: rect).CGPath

 }

 '''